-- SICC (Student Involvement & Career Center) works only with organization officers listed on the current SICC Student Organization Registration form who have also attended a Student Leader Orientation.
+- SAE (Student Activities and Events) works only with organization officers listed on the current SAE Student Organization Registration form who have also attended a Student Leader Orientation.

 - Vendors must give the sponsoring organization a copy of their seller’s permit or business license.